 BY BOB LESTER, PRESIDENT AND CEO OF DURA-SEAL, AN AGC OF AMERICA MEMBER

 There’s no doubt 2020 was a tough year for many business owners and individuals, but in the midst of the global pandemic and economic crisis, there was also a notable shift toward reversing decades of damage and a renewed focus on addressing climate change.
-Current data indicates that the construction industry accounts for nearly 35% of total greenhouse gas emissions around the world.
+An analysis from 2000 in the United Kingdom indicates that the development industry accounts for nearly 35% of total greenhouse gas emissions.
 With this in mind, builders are being placed under a microscope for their sustainability practices and will need to prove to customers – and investors – that they are taking the future of our planet into consideration.
 To remain competitive in the construction market, owners must adapt.
 From material use to operational practices, here are a few ways your team can work toward utilizing environmentally friendly practices in 2021 and beyond.

 As uneven weather patterns and increased temperatures continue to become more frequent due to climate change, builders are seeking to erect new projects with climate resilience in mind.
 As engineering improves, construction companies should continue staying up to date on methods to build for the long-term that will withstand extreme weather conditions.
 This will reduce the number of repairs needed on a project and, in turn, the fuel consumption and waste that comes with these fixes.